President, representing Metropolitan Water District

-Prior to joining the SCWC in 2010, Atwater was chief executive officer and general manager of the Inland Empire Utilities Agency for more than a decade and before that served as president of Bookman-Edmonston Engineering, Inc., a water resource consulting firm.
-From 1990 to 1996, he was general manager of West and Central Basin municipal water districts, which during that time operated under one administrative staff.
-He previously managed Metropolitan’s resources division for four years.
-He is also representing Metropolitan, as Vice Chair of the Delta Conveyance Design and Construction Joint Powers Authority Board of Directors.
+Prior to joining the SCWC in 2010, Richard was Chief Executive Officer and General Manager of the Inland Empire Utilities Agency for more than a decade and before that served as President of Bookman-Edmonston Engineering, Inc., a water resource consulting firm.
+From 1990 to 1996, he was General Manager of West and Central Basin municipal water districts, which during that time operated under one administrative staff.
+He previously managed Metropolitan Water District’s Resources Division for four years.

-Atwater served on the California Water Commission, the 2001 Drought Task Force, the 2003 Water Recycling Task Force and the 2006 Desalination Task Force.
-He was presented the Conservation Service Award, the highest citizen honor for resources management, by U.S. Secretary of the Interior Bruce Babbitt in 1994.
-He also is a three-time recipient of the Economic and Environmental Balance Award under governors Pete Wilson, Gray Davis and Arnold Schwarzenegger.
+Richard served on the California Water Commission, the 2001 Drought Task Force, the 2003 Water Recycling Task Force and the 2006 Desalination Task Force.
+In 1994, he was presented the Conservation Service Award, the highest citizen honor for resources management, by U.S. Secretary of the Interior Bruce Babbitt in 1994.
+He is also a three-time recipient of the Economic and Environmental Balance Award under governors Pete Wilson, Gray Davis and Arnold Schwarzenegger.